OpenJobDescription/openjd-specifications/rfcs/README.md

 path for changes to the specification.

 RFCs can be created by anyone in the community.
-If you have an idea, a kernel of an idea, or a problem to solve, and you think that an addition or a modification of the Open Job Description specification is the way to go then we encourage you to engage in this process.
+If you have an idea, a kernel of an idea, or a problem to solve then we encourage you to engage in this process.

 **Jump to**: [RFC Process](#rfc-process) | [RFC Process Stages](#rfc-process-stages)